 At the beginning of September, I heard news about an upcoming workshop purely about street photography in Hoi An.
-The workshop is held by Phong Nguyen, a popular name in the community as the administrator of Vietnam Hardcore Street Photography Facebook group and a huge book collector.
-I have seen Phong’s work on Instagram, and so without any knowledge of photography, I decided to register for the course to learn more about this genre from him.
+The workshop is held by Phong Nguyen, a popular name in the community as the administrator of the Vietnam Hardcore Street Photography Facebook group and an avid book collector.
+I had seen Phong’s work on Instagram, and without any prior knowledge of street photography, I decided to register for the course.
 In four consecutive days, seven participants with no experience in shooting street photography took to the alleys of Hoi An to practice.

 Phong Nguyen has been living and working in Hoi An for ten years now.
 He has had experience leading mini street photography workshops for tourists in Hoi An Photo Tour & Workshop.
 Phong speaks about the reason behind the decision to organize his own workshop: “I’m aware that people’s definition and practice of street photography are not yet clear.
 Besides, apart from overrated travel photos following the theme of “precious heritage,” in general Hoi An photography is somewhat uninnovative, inflexible and obsolete.
 Therefore, I think that introducing a new genre is a good way to have a more diverse community”.
 To him, this workshop is a bit more special because it is purely about street photography – a genre that has been able to gain more popularity now, according to Phong.

 Excited about the workshop – also my very first photography workshop, I imagined myself sitting in a classroom all day to absorb knowledge, forgetting to ask what the real program would be to mentally prepare myself.